Adem Mikullovci

-Adem Mikullovci (21 December 1937 – 15 September 2020) was a Kosovan actor and politician.
+Adem Mikullovci (21 December 1937 – 15 September 2020) was a Kosovo Albanian actor and politician.
 He was a member of the Parliament of the Republic of Kosovo.
 As an actor, he participated in the constellation of the actors of the former People's Provincial Theater of Kosovo (now Kosovo National Theater).
 After dropping out of studies at the Academy of Theater and Film in Belgrade in 1968, he returned to Pristina and started working at the theater.
 From that year (1968) to July 1990, Adem Mikullovci made a career with 45 main roles and about 70 roles in theatrical performances.

 Theatrical career

 Mikullovci belongs to the generation of Albanian actors of the former People's Provincial Theatre of Kosovo (now the National Theatre of Kosovo).
 After he terminated his studies at the Academy of Film and Theatre in Belgrade in 1968, he returned to the theater in Pristina, the capital of Kosovo, and began his acting career.
 From that year 1968 up to 1990, he played 45 main and 70 supporting roles in plays in Albanian, such as Waiting for Godot (1977), I'm Going to Hunt, The Man Who Saw His Death, Love, The Straw Hotel, End of the World, Fly in the Ear, and Ervehe.
 Mikullovci was also the producer of several theatrical plays, including After Death (Cajupi), The Age of Whiteness (D. Agolli), Dan The Devil, Angel Of The Station, The Bed, and The Listener; a stand-up comedy produced in 2011.